 Section 2.
 The Senate shall consist of a minimum of three Senators from the faculty of each Palmetto College Campus.
 One additional Senator will be elected for each one hundred fifty (150) full-time equivalent students above four hundred fifty (450) enrolled for the previous fall semester, as reported to the South Carolina Commission on Higher Education (CHE).
 Specifically, a campus with the previous year's fall enrollment of at least six hundred (600) fulltime equivalent students will elect four Senators, a campus with at least seven hundred fifty (750), five Senators, and so on.
 Each campus shall establish and publish rules and procedures governing the election of its members to the Senate and the filling of vacancies.
 At the first election of the members to the Senate, each campus shall designate terms of one, two, or three years for its members so that approximately one-third of its members will be allotted each of the terms.
 Thereafter, members elected to the Senate shall have terms of three years, unless chosen to fill unexpired terms.
-Each campus also will elect one or more Alternate Senators for a one-year term.
+Each campus also will elect one or more Alternate Senators for a oneyear term.
 An Alternate will substitute for a Senator in the event that the Senator is unable to attend a meeting of the Senate.
 No Palmetto College Campus may have more than seven Senators.
 If campus enrollment decreases, compliance with the rule for appropriate number of Senators shall be accomplished by attrition.

 Section 3.
-Each fall, the Palmetto College Campus Dean of each campus should recalculate the number of members of the Senate to which the campus is entitled and revise the number of be held in time to submit a full roster of Senators and Alternates to the Secretary of the Senate no later than the second Wednesday in September.
+Each fall, the Palmetto College Campus Dean of each campus should recalculate the number of members of the Senate to which the campus is entitled and revise the number of vacancies to be filled.
+Elections to fill these vacancies (either new or unexpired terms) shall then be held in time to submit a full roster of Senators and Alternates to the Secretary of the Senate no later than the second Wednesday in September.
 The term of office of newly elected Senators and Alternates shall begin with the first Senate meeting of the academic year.